Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Schulenburg is a blue-collar town, with 41.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Schulenburg is generally considered to be a blue-collar town.
+41.21% of the Schulenburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Schulenburg is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Schulenburg who work in office and administrative support (12.99%), food service (6.93%), and maintenance occupations (6.84%).

-Telecommuters are a relatively large percentage of the workforce: 10.16% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Schulenburg telecommute to their jobs.
+Overall, about 10.16% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Schulenburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Schulenburg does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of adults in Schulenburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.34% of adults in Schulenburg have a bachelor's degree or advanced degree.
+The citizens of Schulenburg are slightly less educated than the national average of 21.84% for the average city or town: 13.34% of adults in Schulenburg have a bachelor's degree or advanced degree

 The per capita income in Schulenburg in 2022 was $24,775, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $99,100 for a family of four.
 However, Schulenburg contains both very wealthy and poor people as well.